-Background: British occupation of India begins at the start of the 17th Century, with the 'Raj' reaching its zenith at the end of the 19th Century.
-Indian opposition to colonial rule gains focus in the early 20th Century as the nation unites to expel the British.
+British occupation of India begins at the start of the 17th Century and reaches its zenith at the end of the 19th Century.
+Indian opposition to colonial rule gains momentum in the early 20th Century as the independence movement becomes increasingly assertive.
 More background.

 1883 - At the age of 13 he marries Kasturba.
-He has been formally betrothed to two other girls before his engagement to Kasturba but both have died.
+He had been formally betrothed to two other girls before his engagement to Kasturba but both had died.

 1888 - Gandhi sails to England to study law at University College, London.